VideoXum: Cross-modal Visual and Textural Summarization of Videos: Experiments

-We conduct the human evaluation for each task to further evaluate the quality of generated video and text summaries.
-Specifically, we randomly sample 50 examples from the generated summaries and then hire crowd workers to evaluate the quality of generated summaries.
-The crowd workers are instructed to compare the predicted video and text summaries with the source video and rate the multimodal summaries from three aspects: the quality of video summaries, the quality of text summaries, and the consistency of video and text summaries.
-The scores range from 1 to 5, and 5 is the best.
-We report the average score in Table \ref{tab:he}.
+\textbf{Human Evaluation}.
+We conducted a human evaluation of video/text summaries on 50 random samples, assessed by workers for quality and consistency across video and text summaries, scoring 1-5 (5 best).
+We report the average score in TABLE~\ref{tab:he}.
 We can conclude from the table that our proposed model can generate more fluent and accurate text summaries for long videos.
 The proposed temporal Transformer and Context Aggregation can help generate accurate and consistent video summaries.
 Following \cite{wang2019controllable}, we compute the Kappa coefficient of different workers, and the value is 0.49 $\in$ (0.41, 0.60), which means that the consistency is moderate.